About Jess R. Lee, Artist

 My reply is: " find some place or something near your home that you feel is worthy of saving.
 Capture its spirit with your images.
 Show why it has value to be saved for the future.
 Photograph it in ways to bring it to life, show the wonder of it's being and do it so well no one will even try to do it better."

 Beyond the goal for recognition, you should find ways to use your photography talents to help the conservation organizations of your choice.
 As an example, today in addition to financial contributions, I donate fine art images to several conservation organizations as fund raisers.
-I have lead a photography workshop for the Yellowstone Association with the proceeds going to advance projects within Yellowstone National Park.
 I have for many years donated a seat in one of my workshops to be given as the Grand Prize in the Defenders of Wildlife photo contest.

 "If through your photography you can even in a small way help preserve or restore just one place or one thing, you will be a successful nature photographer."
 Jess Lee